More to come as we grow

 (if you have a favorite site to share let us know - we'll add it here).

 Scientific Beekeeping is an excellent site maintained by Randy Oliver.

-Thanks to Chris Goldman and his father Dave for this link.
-A commercial site with descriptions of historic and modern beekeeping with several links to other sites makes for enjoyable reading.
+Thanks to Stephanie Martin and daughter Taylor for this link.
+A commercial site with descriptions of honey bee jobs, pollination, and other information and several links to other sites makes for enjoyable reading (a couple of the links appear to not work but several have interesting information).
 There are many sites on the internet about beekeeping with lots of information.

 One thing to remember – if you ask a group of 10 beekeepers a question you may get 15-20 different answers and each may be right in some circumstances.